jesai/formation/firebase/README.md

   ##### Downloading AngularFire

-  In order to use AngularFire in your project, you need to include the followinf files in your HTML
+  In order to use AngularFire in your project, you need to include the following files in your HTML

   ```html
   <!-- AngularJS -->